 ‘Shirt’ by Robert Pinksy was published in 1990 in The Want Bone.
 The poem consists of sixteen stanzas that are separated into sets three lines, or tercets.
 These tercets do not follow a specific pattern of rhythm or rhyme.
 But, there are moments of half, or slant, rhyme scattered throughout the text.

 For example, in the second stanza the words “presser,” “cutter” and “wringer” appear right next to one another.
-In the same lines there are all the words, “needle,” “mangle” and “treadle.”
-It is this kind of rhythm that caries the poem on.
+In the same lines, there are all the words, “needle,” “mangle” and “treadle.”
+It is this kind of rhythm that carries the poem on.
 It also helps to emphasize the lists in general, keeping the reader’s attention on them for longer.

 While contemporary society might believe the world to be a fairer place, there are innumerable employees working for less than any one could live off of, and suffering under despicable workplace conditions.
 This is a kind of modern slavery that goes against all the proclaimed ideals of the western world.

 Throughout ‘Shirt’ there are a number of lists.
 These contain features that Pinksy gathered together and with which he makes use of asyndeton.
 This occurs when the elements of the list build, without the presence of conjunctions like “and.”
 There are a few lists that are created this way.
 The most prominent examples are in stanza three, ten, twelve, and sixteen.

 The poem is densely packed with allusions.
 Pinksy references a fire in 1911, the poetry of Hart Crane, the poet George Herbert, the hoax of Ossian, and the cultural history around the kilt in Scotland.
 Towards the end of the poem he speaks on slavery in the Americas prior to the Civil War, and how that slavery still exists today.